-In order to make the witness preparation and deposition role plays as realistic as possible, I am trying to arrange for undergraduate Legal Studies majors to play the witness roles.
-I will let you know before the first role play if they are available.
-If not, students on each side of the case will rotate in the role of the witness.
+In past semesters, in order to make the witness preparation and deposition role plays as realistic as possible, I have arranged for undergraduate Legal Studies majors to play the roles of the witnesses.
+I am working hard to do so again this semester.
+If I am unsuccessful, students on each side of the case will rotate in the role of the witness.